NEIWPCC Executive Committee Member

 In January 2015, Martin Suuberg was named commissioner of the Massachusetts Department of Environmental Protection (MassDEP).
 Prior to his appointment, Suuberg served as undersecretary for environmental affairs in the Commonwealth’s Executive Office of Energy and Environmental Affairs (EEA).
 He previously held the MassDEP positions of deputy commissioner for policy and planning, and regional director for the Central Region.
 Suuberg has also served as general counsel to MassDEP and EEA as well as to the former Department of Environmental Management, where he also served as deputy commissioner.
 Before moving to Massachusetts, Suuberg was deputy solicitor at the U.S. Department of the Interior.

-Representative of Martin Suuberg at NEIWPCC Executive Committee and Commission Meetings
+Representative of Massachusetts Department of Environmental Protection Commissioner at NEIWPCC Commission Meetings